pandas-dev/pandas/web/pandas/pdeps/00xx-string-dtype.md

    significant part of the user base that has PyArrow installed) in performance.
-2. In case we eventually transition to use `pd.NA` as the default missing value sentinel, we will need a migration path for _all_ our data types, and thus the challenges around this will not be unique to the string dtype.
+2. In case we eventually transition to use `pd.NA` as the default missing value sentinel, we will need a migration path for _all_ our data types, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.

 ### Why not use the existing StringDtype with `pd.NA`?

-Because adding even more variants of the string dtype will make things only more confusing?
+Wouldn't adding even more variants of the string dtype will make things only more confusing?
 Indeed, this proposal unfortunately introduces more variants of the string dtype.
 However, the reason for this is to ensure the actual default user experience is _less_ confusing, and the new string dtype fits better with the